 - Microwaves signal can receive any where

-– Higher data transfer rates and bandwidth is more as compare to other medium
+- Higher data transfer rates and bandwidth are more as compared to other medium

 Disadvantages of Microwaves